nathanecross/seapipe/docs/source/usage.rst

 The compatibility of the dataset with BIDS can be validated `online <https://bids-standard.github.io/bids-validator/>`_.

 However, seapipe also works almost symbiotically with the `Wonambi <https://wonambi-python.github.io/>`_ package.
-Therefore, any annotations (sleep scoring, artefact markings etc.) need to be inside a wonambi annotations file.
+Therefore, any annotations (sleep scoring, artefact markings etc.) need to be inside a wonambi annotations (.xml) file.
 For more information, see :doc:`Wonambi`

-To receive an overview of your dataset, including whether the each participant's directory is BIDS compatible, as well as how many sessions, recording (e.g. edfs) and annoation files they contain, you can call the property of every dataset:
+To receive an overview of your dataset, including whether the each participant's directory is BIDS compatible, as well as how many sessions, recording (e.g. edfs) and annotation files they contain, you can call the ``pipeline.audit`` property of every dataset:

-``pipeline.audit``
+>>> pipeline.audit
 ::
    Participants   BIDS?	   #sessions #recordings   #annotations sub-002        TRUE	      2	         2	            2